 "Stayin Alive" was also the first song I played on the radio.
-At Loyalist College where I went for Radio Broadcasting, they have a closed circuit station known as CBLC the first year students practice on.
+At Loyalist College where I went for Radio Broadcasting, they had a closed circuit station known as CBLC the first year students practiced on.
 My first semester, the format was oldies.
 We got to select which songs from the playlist we would play, and for my first song I chose "Stayin Alive."

 Love Is Thicker Than Water: I'm sure the huge success the BGs were having with "Saturday Night Fever" had nothing to do with brother Andy's monumental success.

 Night Fever: Let's not forget the gang at the Children's Television Workshop did their own version of "Saturday Night Fever" entitled "Sesame Street Fever."
 That is definitely a strong memory from childhood.